-Thanks to this component developers can easily enumerate files and folders in a specified folder and all its subfolders and perform related tasks.
-Among them filtering folder and file list using different criteria, implement context search in file contents using the ASCII and/or Unicode character-encoding scheme and create folder and file tree using information provided by the xDir component.
+Thanks to this component, developers can easily enumerate files and folders in the specified folder and all its subfolders and perform related tasks.
+Among them filtering folder and file list using various filter criteria, searching file contents for words or phrases using the ANSI and Unicode encodings and even building a visual tree of folder and files!

-xDir 2.0 is available in two editions - Standard and Professional.
-The Standard edition has been compiled as an ActiveX DLL and allows you to gain the highest performance.
-The Professional edition has been implemented as an ActiveX-exe server and provides developers with the ability to enumerate files and folders in background process using asynchronous mode without blocking the main thread with the user interface.
+xDir is available in two editions - Standard and Professional.
+The Standard edition is an ActiveX DLL and allows you to gain the highest performance.
+The Professional edition has been implemented as an ActiveX-exe server and provides developers with the ability to enumerate files and folders in a background process using asynchronous mode without blocking the main thread with the user interface.